Efficient Energy-Optimal Path Planning for Electric Vehicles Considering Vehicle Dynamics: Experimental Analysis

 Figure \ref{feasibility1_calgary} focuses on the energy requirements of paths longer than 65km when different parameters of vehicle dynamics are considered.
 As we expected, adding mass to the energy model will increase the energy requirement of paths.
 Interestingly, incorporating the driving patterns may change the total energy cost in the opposite way, reducing the energy requirements on some trips.
 This reduction is primarily due to overestimating energy requirements on certain links along the path, where in reality, the speed profile demands less energy.
 Meanwhile, it is less likely to get an overestimated path when both mass and driving patterns are considered.
 For the random trips shown in Figure \ref{feasibility1_calgary}, the first infeasible path is observed at a distance of 69km.
 Of all the trips that are longer than 69km (where the first infeasible trip is observed), 44\% of the routes would be infeasible if vehicle load and speed variation (driving patterns) are taken into account.
 Indeed, using these two parameters, all the trips with a distance of 76km and over are infeasible.

-The graph in Figure \ref{feasibility1_calgary} (right) shows the error in energy calculation when our more accurate energy model (with vehicle load and driving pattern) is used.
+The graph in Figure \ref{feasibility1_calgary} (b) shows the error in energy calculation when our more accurate energy model (with vehicle load and driving pattern) is used.
 Analogously, trips that would consume more than initial energy (60\% SoC) are infeasible.
 This interpretation can easily be extended to other SoC percentages.
 Given any initial energy level in the range of battery capacity, there always exists a path for which its energy requirement is underestimated if vehicle load and driving pattern is to be ignored.
-One could consider a constant factor to compensate this energy miscalculation by scaling up the estimates, but this experiment shows that, in some cases, the percentage of energy deviation can be more than 10\%, a large factor when considering the full battery capacity (4kWh using \textit{Nissan Leaf} with a battery capacity of 40kWh).
+One could consider a constant factor to compensate this energy miscalculation by scaling up the estimates, but this experiment shows that, in some cases, the percentage of energy deviation can be more than 10\%, a large factor when considering the full battery capacity (4kWh for a battery capacity of 40kWh).
 Although it is true that infeasible routes may usually happen in low-battery cases, we believe that these are not corner cases.
 Most trips would be planned as return trips \textit{A-B-A}, or even \textit{multi-stop} trips, in which case even high initial SoCs may trigger infeasibility depending on the energy capacity, as we studied through this experiment for round-trips.
+Hence, it is important to use algorithms that are: i) equipped with energy models capable of accurately estimating energy costs; and ii) able to rapidly replan in case of underestimation or changes in traffic conditions.